 This complexity can make consistent security policy enforcement a challenge across multiple CSPs and types of cloud environment (SaaS, PaaS and IaaS).
 Adding to the challenge is the fact that many organizations are struggling with cybersecurity skills shortages, meaning they often have crucial gaps in technical expertise relating to specific platforms.
 Frequently, the business leads cloud adoption, leaving IT teams playing catch-up.
 It’s also true that CSPs are constantly innovating, which increases the complexity and opportunity to make configuration mistakes.

-The answer is to adopt a data-centric security approach which will ensure the organization’s most important assets remain protected no matter where they reside—on-premises, in private clouds or across multiple public CSPs environments.
+The answer is to adopt data-centric cloud security and protection which will ensure the organization’s most important assets remain protected no matter where they reside—on-premises, in private clouds or across multiple public CSPs environments.
 The right provider should deliver:

 - Detailed and automated data discovery and classification capabilities